Higher Education Academic Credit Transfer Procedure

 2. Equivalent (at least 80%) to current knowledge and/or practices; and

-3. Satisfies the current learning or competency outcomes of the unit/subject
+3. Satisfies the current learning outcomes of the unit/subject

 3. Credit is only available towards unit/subjects that meet the requirements of the approved course structure.